• Skip to primary navigation

 Print

-Homemade potpourri made with natural apples, orange slices, and cinnamon sticks is a great way to bring a little beauty and fragrance to your home.
+Create a beautiful homemade potpourri with dried apples, orange slices, and cinnamon sticks.
+It's a great way to bring a little beauty and fragrance to your home.

 Course: DIY Projects